 Exon-skipping therapy is currently being developed for Duchenne muscular dystrophy (Duchenne).
-Duchenne is a genetic disorder that results in muscle weakness and wasting, primarily in young boys.
+Duchenne is a genetic disorder that results in muscle weakness and wasting, primarily in young boys with a mutation in the gene that produces dystrophin.

 People with Duchenne have low levels of usable dystrophin, a protein required to strengthen and protect muscle fibers.
 This causes progressive loss of mobility and can eventually lead to problems with the heart and lungs.